josehu07/hux-kernel/README.md

 ## Tutorial / Development Doc

-I document the whole development process of Hux - its skeleton, related theories, practice pitfalls, plus everything I reckon important as a complete set of tutorials.
-They can be found at:

-- The [**WIKI pages 📝**](https://github.com/josehu07/hux-kernel/wiki) of this repo ✭
+I document the whole development process of Hux as a complete set of tutorials.
+They can be found at the [**WIKI pages 📝**](https://github.com/josehu07/hux-kernel/wiki) of this GitHub repository ✭.
-- The Hux kernel dev doc PDF (identical, WIP)

 If there are any typos / mistakes / errors, please raise an issue!